 And our clients are very happy with the results.

 Here is a client story we’re particularly proud of:

-When they came to us in early 2021, they weren’t thrilled with their website’s performance, which was seeing fewer than 3,400 visitor sessions each month and generating far fewer leads than they wanted.
+When Now came to us in early 2021, they weren’t thrilled with their website’s performance.
+It was seeing fewer than 850 organic visitors each month and generating fewer leads than they wanted.

 But we turned that around.

 During the 12 months between April 1, 2021 and April 1, 2022, we increased their organic traffic by 942.71%.
 We also helped them increase their goal completions by 400.68% in the same period of time.

 Content Strategy Overhaul

 Our content team planned and put into action a new blogging strategy to start driving traffic to the site.

 - Pinpointing topics of importance to the target audience